apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Specifies the name or prefix of the ComponentDefinition custom resource(CR) that
+<p>Specifies the exact name, name prefix, or regular expression pattern for matching the name of the ComponentDefinition
-defines the Component&rsquo;s characteristics and behavior.</p>
+custom resource (CR) that defines the Component&rsquo;s characteristics and behavior.</p>
-<p>When a prefix is used, the system selects the ComponentDefinition CR with the latest version that matches the prefix.
+<p>The system selects the ComponentDefinition CR with the latest version that matches the pattern.
 This approach allows:</p>
 <ol>
 <li>Precise selection by providing the exact name of a ComponentDefinition CR.</li>
-<li>Flexible and automatic selection of the most up-to-date ComponentDefinition CR by specifying a prefix.</li>
+<li>Flexible and automatic selection of the most up-to-date ComponentDefinition CR
+by specifying a name prefix or regular expression pattern.</li>
 </ol>
 <p>Once set, this field cannot be updated.</p>
 </td>